yaa110/nomino/README.md

 ### Build Manually

+If you prefer to build nomino manually, or a pre-compiled executable is not provided for your target, then you can build nomino from scratch:

-- Install rust: `curl -sSf https://sh.rustup.rs | sh`
+- Install Rust: `curl -sSf https://sh.rustup.rs | sh`
 - Run `cargo install nomino`

 ## Usage